isaac-sim/IsaacLab/docs/source/setup/developer.rst

 that are loaded into Omniverse when then extension is enabled using the `Extension Manager <https://docs.omniverse.nvidia.com/prod_extensions/prod_extensions/ext_extension-manager.html>`__.

-More specificially, when an extension is enabled, the python module specified in the ``config/extension.toml`` file is loaded and scripts that contains children of the :class:`omni.ext.IExt` class are executed.
+More specifically, when an extension is enabled, the python module specified in the ``config/extension.toml`` file is loaded and scripts that contains children of the :class:`omni.ext.IExt` class are executed.